• Skip to primary navigation

 The reality is:

 Every Professional Organizer has their reasons for becoming one.
 Mine wasn't because my parents were organized.
 It was because they weren't organized.
-I needed to feel more in control when I was a teenager by making my systems; it helped me stay on top of my schoolwork, my job, and my bedroom.
-Everywhere else in the parents' home was not organized.
-It got to the point where my mom was in awe at how I kept my room that she would show my bedroom organizing systems to the company as a treat.
+I needed to feel more in control as a teenager by making my systems; it helped me stay on top of my schoolwork, job, and bedroom.
+Everywhere else in my parents' home was not organized.
+My mom was in awe at how I kept my room and that she would show my bedroom organizing systems to the company as a treat.
 How embarrassing, right?
 I didn't mind.

-I hope this shows you how POs are misunderstood by just saying the phrase, "I am a Professional Organizer."
+I hope this post shows you how P.O.'s are misunderstood by just saying the phrase, "I am a Professional Organizer."
 The bottom line is we are people who specialize in many areas and want to be of service to others who need that little extra help.

 What is your assumption about Professional Organizers?
 Leave a comment below.